-The development of the flexible techniques of co-operative federalism for a time reduced the urgency of the problem of devising an agreed amending formula, which had been so anxiously sought in the inter-war years.
-Nevertheless, considerations of status and constitutional tidiness made it important to "patriate" the Canadian constitution.
-In fact a gradual process of patriating parts of the Canadian constitution had been going on for a number of years.
-Important parts of it came to be based on Canadian instruments, such as the letters patent governing the powers and functions of the head of state, the Seals Act which provided for the sealing of prerogative instruments, and the Supreme Court Act which governs the appellate court.
-Only the British North America Act remained partly domiciled abroad.
+While the development of the flexible techniques of modern cooperative federalism have reduced the urgency of the problem of devising a more flexible system of amendment, which was so anxiously sought in the inter-war years, considerations of status and constitutional tidiness have made it nevertheless important to "repatriate" the Canadian constitution.
+To speak of repatriating the British North America Act to Canada is, in a strict sense, a misnomer, since this implies that the constitutional document was grounded in Canada in the first place.
+The agreements upon which it was founded were, of course, made in Canada, but the legal enactment itself was not, and could not have been.
+It would be more accurate to describe the process as one of "domiciling" the constitution in Canada.
+Already this domiciliary process has been in operation for many years, and important parts of the Canadian constitution are now based on Canadian instruments, such as the letters patent governing the powers and functions of the head of state, the Seals Act which provides for the sealing of prerogative instruments and the Supreme Court Act which governs the appellate court.
+Only the British North America Act remains partly domiciled abroad.